matthew-pisano/ImageCrypt/README.md

 ### Per-Character Shifting

-Documents obfuscated in this manner have each of their characters shifted based off of the combined hash of the character index and the key.
+Documents obfuscated in this manner have each of their characters shifted based off of the combined hash of the character index and the character of the key at that index.

+For example, if encoding the fourth character of `hello world` using the key `secret`, the character `o` would be shifted by the `hash % 128` of `e4`, since `e` if the fourth character of the key (zero indexed).

 This ensures that the contents cannot be decoded by simply guessing the shift value as each character may have a different shift.
-This method is more secure than full-text shifting, but it is still possible to decode the text by brute-force guessing keys with different hashes until the correct `hash % 128` is found.
+This method is more secure than full-text shifting, as it cannot be trivially brute forced by just guessing one `[0-128]` value.
+Since hashes cannot be easily reversed, using simple frequency analysis to decode the text is likely not possible.
+However, such a simple algorithm can likely be cracked with enough effort, so using a more secure encryption method before encoding the text is recommended if security is a concern.